-The Group performed its annual impairment test as at December 31, 2021 and 2020.
+The Group performed its annual impairment test as at December 31, 2022 and 2021.
 The recoverable amounts of the CGUs have been determined based on value in use (VIU) and enterprise value or earnings before interest, taxes, depreciation and amortization (EV/EBITDA) multiple calculations.

-As of December 31, 2021 and 2020, below are the CGUs from which trademarks with indefinite useful life are allocated and tested for annual impairment:
+As of December 31, 2022 and 2021, below are the CGUs to which trademarks with indefinite useful life are allocated and tested for annual impairment: